jinlovespho/SimplePruning-PyTorch/README.md

 **Steps for usage**

 The original repository was run from the command line, probably Linux.
-The IDE I use is pycharm .
-For the convenience of debugging, I remove the command line and run the corresponding .py file directly in the IDE.
+And I also did it in the Ubuntu operation and checked it works well.

 1. Prepare the cifar10 dataset
 Create a new folder cifar10 and checkpoints under the project, and put the downloaded cifar-10-python.tar.gz file in cifar10.
 (If you want to change the location, you can set the DATA in config.py yourself)